Shihao-H/Trip-Planning-App/README.md

 me a long time to figure out what I wanted to do with my life.
 After working some... not super exciting jobs for a while, I moved to
 China for 6 months in 2013.
 The trip changed my life, and helped me decide to come back and try to get a job in the gaming industry.
 This major has not always been the easiest for me, but it has undoubtedly been rewarding and fun.
 In other walks of life, I love running, music, board games, making people laugh, and (it should go without saying) video games.
-Also, if there some piece of random knowledge or pop culture reference, there is a high chance I will know it.
+Also, if there is some piece of random knowledge or pop culture reference, there is a high chance I will know it.
 I have so much utterly pointless information in my head.

 # Manifesto